 Conception occurs when a sperm cell from a fertile man swims up through the vagina and into the uterus of a woman and joins with the woman’s egg cell as it travels down one of the fallopian tubes from the ovary to the uterus.

-As the fertilized egg continues to move down the fallopian tube, it begins to divide into 2 cells, then 4 cells, then more cells as the division continues.
+As the fertilized egg continues to move down the fallopian tube, it begins to divide into two cells, then four cells, then more cells as the division continues.
 About a week after the sperm has fertilized the egg, the fertilized egg has traveled to the uterus and has become a growing cluster of about 100 cells called a blastocyst.

 The blastocyst then attaches itself to the lining of the uterus (the endometrium).
 This attachment process is called implantation.
 Release of the hormones estrogen and progesterone causes the endometrium to thicken, which provides the nutrients the blastocyst needs to grow and eventually develop into a baby.

 As cells continue to divide — some developing into the baby, others forming the nourishment and oxygen supply structure called the placenta — hormones are released that signal the body that a baby is growing inside the uterus.
 These hormones also signal the uterus to maintain its lining rather than shedding it.
 This means that a woman does not have a period that month, which may be the first way a woman knows she is pregnant.